ianlav/EECS393IsaacGameThing/README.md

 should run on other OS's as well.

 ##Installation
-This project comes prepackaged with built versions.
+This project was sent with built versions.
 Just double-click the .exe (or equivalent) to launch!
-Find these in the "Builds" folder.
 If you would like to view the source code in the editor, you  will need to download Unity.
 If you'd like to view the source code otherwise, any IDE should do.

 ##Building
 If you would like to build the project for yourself, you will need Unity.
 After loading the